Professional practice

 Katherine has been instructed to advise and act in a number of employment disputes.
 For example:

-- Acting for the claimants in InHealth Pathology Limited v Dr Steven Fox which involves claims for breach of confidence and wrongful interference with confidential information.
+- Acted for the claimants in InHealth Pathology Limited v Dr Steven Fox which involves claims for breach of confidence and wrongful interference with confidential information.

-- Advising on possible claims of vicarious liability and agency against parent companies.
+- Advised on possible claims of vicarious liability and agency against parent companies.

 - Energy & natural resources